isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

  4. Burkitt Lymphoma Genome Sequencing Project (CGCI)
  5. Acute Lymphoblastic Leukemia - Phase I (TARGET-ALL-P1)
  6. Acute Lymphoblastic Leukemia - Phase II (TARGET-ALL-P2)
- 7. Functional Genomic Landscape of Acute Myeloid Leukemi (BEATAML1.0-COHORT)
+ 7. Functional Genomic Landscape of Acute Myeloid Leukemia (BEATAML1.0-COHORT)

 **New Features**

-- The File Browser is enabled to define cancer names under the Disease Code filter in left panel.
+- The File Browser is enabled to define cancer names under the Disease Code filter in the left panel.

 **Bug Fixes**

-- Cohorts share button is now enabled from the cohorts list page.
+- The Cohorts share button is now enabled from the cohorts list page.
-- The cohort builder - filters, when using Pathologic Stage filter, the filters display in the correct format.
+- The Cohort builder - filters, when using Pathologic Stage filter, the filters display in the correct format.
-- Add a gene & mirna variable favorite list from menu bar selection is now enabled.
+- Add a gene & miRNA variable favorite list from menu bar selection is now enabled.

 *November 26, 2019* `v1.21 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/3.21>`_